 We are fortunate enough to be able to employ the services of a HSLW within our school.
-On Tuesday and Thursday Gillian Springett is available between 8.45am - 3.15pm.
+Sian Lewis is available between 1:00 - 3:00pm every afternoon.

 Our HSLW is able to provide support in school to our children in a number of ways and for a variety of reasons.
 She will also provide support for parents, carers and families, is able to help with improving attendance and punctuality and also help with promoting positive behaviour.

 During term time, the HSLW will work in partnership with parents/carers, schools and other agencies to support families, aiming to reduce current issues and prevent future difficulties with the aim to ensure that all children enjoy school and are happy and secure.

 - One to one support and advice

 - Therapeutic sessions with children and families

 - Support groups for parents/carers